DerJochen/java-lib-for-wunderlist/README.md

 # java-lib-for-wunderlist
 This project is a Java library for the REST API of Wunderlist.

-The project is still work-in-progress and not ready to be used!
+The project is partly usable and partly still work-in-progress.
+The described methods should work as expected, but some have only be called in a few jUnit tests and not in real-life applications.

 ## Features